22Aru/SuperResolution_FinalProject/README.md

 Our repostitory contains:
   ·Our architecture proposed for the task.
   ·Our dataset constructed to conduct training and testing.
-  ·Our results produced by experimentation (different models and plots).
+  ·Our results produced by experimentation (different models and plots) [Only the best and most differentiated results].
   ·This README file.
 Our network is designed to produce an upscaling of x4 to the low resolution image effectively producing a Super Resolution 4 times the low resolution dimensions.